step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 tap-data "chrome".
 To show an empty icon, set the filename of an empty image.
 To show an empty label set a space character (" ").

-### Installing source plugins
+### Declaring Source Plugins

 In the following discussion:

- * An `<...-id>` is a valid sh variable name: only letters, digits, and underscore characters are allowed.
+ * An `<...-id>` is a valid shell variable name: only letters, digits, and underscore characters are allowed.
  * Characters outside of angle brackets are to be written literally.

 A source plugin is installed by adding its declaration into